Share this post on:

 • (One exception to this is the Social Six, who adheres to an outside authority and may strictly follow the rules offered by that authority.)

-• Both styles can procrastinate, but they do it for different reasons: One fears making mistakes and always wants more time to make what they do more perfect.
+• Both styles can procrastinate, but they do it for different reasons: One fears making mistakes and always wants more time to perfect what they do.

 • Sixes’ continual doubting and questioning make it hard for them to move forward.

-• In relating to people, One generally tends to trust people and give them the benefit of the doubt unless they break the rules or engage in destructive behavior.
+• Regarding people, one generation tends to trust people and give them the benefit of the doubt unless they break the rules or engage in destructive behavior.
 In contrast, Sixes mistrust others initially until they have observed them enough to satisfy themselves that they are trustworthy.

 • Sixes are very loyal and supportive after a person has earned their trust.